 In January 2016, the IASB published a new standard, IFRS 16.
 The new standard provides a single lessee accounting model, requiring the recognition of assets and liabilities for all leases, unless the lease term is 12 months or less or the underlying asset has a low value.
 Lessor accounting remains largely unchanged from IAS 18 and the distinction between operating and finance leases is retained.
 The standard is effective for annual period beginning on or after January 1, 2019.
+The Company did not have significant operating leases obligations as at November 30, 2018.
+The Company does not expect the adoption of this standard will have significant impact on its consolidated financial statements.

-4. AVAILABLE-FOR-SALE SECURITIES
+4. MARKETABLE SECURITIES

-Available-for-sale securities are recorded at fair value based on quoted market prices, with unrealized gains or losses excluded from earnings and reported as other comprehensive income or loss.
-During the quarter ended November 30, 2017, the Company recorded an unrealized gain of \$9,723 (2016 - \$Nil) in other comprehensive income relating to available-for-sale securities.
+Marketable securities consist of public company stocks and are recorded at fair value based on quoted market prices, with unrealized gains or losses excluded from earnings and reported as other comprehensive income or loss.
+During the year ended November 30, 2018, and the first quarter ended February 28, 2019, the Company recorded an unrealized loss of \$343,522 (2017 - unrealized gain of \$9,723) in other comprehensive income.
+The continuity of the marketable securities is presented below: